tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_T420.md

 Media Keys that Do Not work out of the box:

 -   Volume keys (Works out-of-the-box in Gnome)
--   Microphone mute (Will most likely require a custom kernel patch)
+-   Microphone mute (Requires a custom kernel patch)

 You must find a workaround and bind the keys yourself for the rest of them.